Refferal Partner Program Development

 Business Referral Partners should mostly commonly be an individual or organization with whom you share a common target client base.
 This makes it easy for the partner to qualify and introduce your product/service in their presentations or conversations.
 Ultimately increasing the likelihood of closing the sale.

-Business Referral Partners should be nurtured and developed just the same as a Key Account Manager might focus on his/her book of customers.
-Get to know them, their sales process, their products/services, their mantra, their motivation, how to refer them business, key qualifiers of their ideal customer, their family, hobbies and interests, and so on.
 As you likely already know, most relationships in life are reciprocal where both sides give and receive.
 Business Referral Partners are just the same.
 Find the right partner, let them into your world, and get to know their world.
 New opportunities will arise and long term quality relationships are possible.

 If referrals are the primary source of you gaining new business today, try to put a system and process in place to develop a steady stream of leads, prospects, opportunities, and sales.
 Effective and highly profitable referral marketing (Business Referral Partners & Customer Referral Partners) can quickly transform your sales pipeline overnight.
-In my opinion this is the most important sales and marketing channel to most any B2B sales model.
-Referral partners = sales machine.
+In my opinion this is the most important sales and marketing channel to a majority of B2B sales model.

 As previously mentioned, it’s important to network or partner with those who you can easily refer to and who can easily refer to you.
 Ivan Misner has a name for such a symbiotic group “Contact Spheres.”
 Ivan Misner is the founder of Business Network International (a formalized networking organization).